PhysicsUofRAUI/binTempSensor/readme.md

 Any future work on this will be included in the folder 'Wifi'

+# Archive
+This is where I put stuff that is old but might be useful later.

 # Contributing
 Please anyone feel free to contribute.
 It would especially be appreciated if people with more experience on the hardware related, people involved on farms (like me :smiley:) who have experience to what is really needed to help production and save bushels, and people with experience writing software for this type of hardware.